AI for IT Service Management: the difference between NLP & NLU and why it matters for enterprise IT (part three)

 However, in a dynamic environment like the IT service desk, virtual agents must also be able to take unstructured and unpredicted inputs, convert them into a structured form and take action on them.
 For instance, NLU based virtual agents can identify misspelled words, contractions and colloquialisms to better recognize user intent, allowing them to engage in more personalized and natural conversations.

-A hybrid approach to language processing, leveraging both NLP & NLU technologies, strengthens a virtual agent’s ability to interact with humans in a natural way.
+Ultimately, it’s not about NLP vs NLU, but embracing a hybrid approach to language processing, leveraging both NLP & NLU.
+Together, the two technologies strengthen a virtual agent’s ability to interact with humans in a natural way.

 Additionally, the most effective virtual agents can access multiple data sources and systems, just as human agents do, in order to fulfill requests and/or answer questions.
 For example, to assist an employee with gaining access to Salesforce a virtual agent must be able to navigate the employee through all the necessary account creation and approval steps, automate the user configuration in Salesforce, and record a service desk ticket in the ITSM system for tracking purposes.